-\item $-K_X$ is big over $Z$. \end{itemize} Then the discriminant b-divisor ${\bf B}_Z$ of adjunction has coefficients $\le 1-\delta$. \end{thm} \begin{proof} First we reduce the theorem to the case of usual pairs, that is, when $M'=0$.
-Using MMP, we can reduce to the situation where $B+M$ is ample over $Z$.
-Pick any resolution $Z'\to Z$ and a prime divisor $D$ on $Z'$.
-We can assume $\phi\colon X'\to X$ is a resolution and that the induced map $X'\bir Z'$ is a morphism.
+First, we reduce the theorem to the case of usual pairs, that is, when $M'=0$.
+Using MMP, we can reduce to the situation where $B+M$ is ample over $Z$: indeed, initially taking a $\Q$-factorialisation we can assume $B+M$ is $\R$-Cartier; since $B+M$ is big over $Z$, it has a minimal model on which it is semi-ample over $Z$ (note that $X$ is of Fano type over $Z$, so we can run MMP on any $\R$-Cartier divisor); replacing $X$ with the ample model of $B+M$ over $Z$, we can assume $B+M$ is ample over $Z$.

+Pick a resolution $Z'\to Z$ and a prime divisor $D$ on $Z'$.
+We can assume $\phi\colon X'\to X$ is a resolution and that the induced map $f'\colon X'\bir Z'$ is a morphism.
 Let $K_{X'}+B'+M'$ be the pullback of $K_{X}+B+M$.
-We need to show that the generalised lc threshold of $f^*D$ with respect to $(X',B'+M')$ over the generic point of $D$ is bounded from below away from $0$.
-Since $M'$ is nef over $Z$, $t$ is the lc threshold of $f^*D$ with respect to $(X',B')$ over the generic point of $D$, i.e. $t$ is the largest number such that the coefficients of $B'+tf^*D$ over the generic point of $D$ do not exceed $1$.
+We need to show that the generalised lc threshold of $f'^*D$ with respect to $(X',B'+M')$ over the generic point of $D$ is bounded from below away from $0$.
+Since $M'$ is nef over $Z$, $t$ is the lc threshold of $f'^*D$ with respect to $(X',B')$ over the generic point of $D$, i.e. $t$ is the largest number such that the coefficients of $B'+tf'^*D$ over the generic point of $D$ do not exceed $1$.

 Pick $s\in(0,1)$ sufficiently close to $1$.
 Then we can write

 where $B'-B_s'$ has sufficiently small coefficients.
 Since $B+M$ is ample over $Z$, by taking a general